Below, you can find a list of projects (in reverse chronological order) that I'm working on/have worked on, along with my collaborators.

 The manuscript detailing these findings is published in the journal Behavioral Ecology and Sociobiology.

-This project was done under the guidance of Dr. Axel Brockmann
+This project was done under the guidance of Axel Brockmann

 To explore potential mechanisms underlying inter-individual variation in recruitment activity within honey bees, we looked at sucrose response thresholds and whole-brain transcript levels of specific genes in individual foragers.